Massive Medical Evacuation Program in Libya

 “Greece will maintain and increase the support offered to Libya and its people,” the ministries said.

 Over 2,000 Libyans have been treated in Greek hospitals since the start of the conflict in February and hundreds are still receiving care, a ministry source said.

-The ministries said future requests for medical airlift to Greece should be channel led through the Libyan wounded evacuation team (WLET) and the Temporary financing mechanism (TFM), the relevant authorities authorised by Libya’s National Transitional Council.
+The ministries said future requests for medical airlift to Greece should be channeled through the Libyan wounded evacuation team (WLET) and the Temporary financing mechanism (TFM), the relevant authorities authorized by Libya’s National Transitional Council.

 All applicants should also hold consular approval papers, they added.

 The Libyan embassy in Athens will also be asked to keep track of Libyan nationals during their stay and advise Greek authorities when they return home, the ministries said.

 ABI’s participation in a Massive Medical Evacuation Program in Libya